osuosl/timesync-node/README.md

 Your output should look something like the above.

-If you would like to test the PostgreSQL database, but don't want to setup a whole Postgres database, the command ``npm run test_pg_docker`` will spin up a docker container and run the tests.
+If you would like to test the PostgreSQL database, but don't want to setup a whole PostgreSQL database, the command ``npm run test_pg_docker`` will spin up a docker container and run the tests.

-The Postgres container will continue to run until you manually kill it (``docker rm -f postgres_pg``) or when you run the tests again.
+The PostgreSQL container will continue to run until you manually kill it (``docker rm -f postgres_pg``) or when you run the tests again.

 If you want to run the ``test_pg_docker`` command make sure of the following: